ayeshanaiyar/tippingwaiters/README.md

 # Tippingwaiters overview
 This is a machine learning project that predicts the amount of tips a waiter can expect to receive based on various factors such as the total bill, customer gender, smoking status, day of the week, time of day, and party size.
-This model can assist waitstaff and restaurants in understanding and estimating tips.
+It helps for waitstaff and restaurants for the understanding and estimating tips.
 # Prerequisties
 1. python 3
+2. Pip
+3. Jupyter Notebook
+# Libraries
-2. pandas
+1. pandas
-3. numpy
+2. numpy
-4. plotly
+3. plotly
-5. sikit-learn
+4. sikit-learn
-# Description
-1. Explore the dataset using Pandas to understand its structure and characteristics.
-2. Visualize data using Plotly to identify relationships between variables.
-3. Preprocess data by encoding categorical features and splitting it into training and testing sets.
-4. Train a Linear Regression model to predict tips based on selected features.
-5. Evaluate the model's performance using metrics.
-6. Understand the model's accuracy in predicting tips based on provided features.
 # Dataset
  The dataset contains the below data
  1. total_bill